-Creative types within advertising agencies occasionally come up with campaign ideas that breach Advertising Standards Authority rules or stray dangerously close to costly defamation or the infringement of third-party IP rights.
-To keep them on the right lines, agencies turn to specialist lawyers to provide copy clearance advice.
+Creative types within advertising agencies occasionally come up with campaign ideas that breach Advertising Standards Authority (ASA) rules or stray dangerously close to costly defamation or the infringement of third-party IP rights.
+To keep them in the ASA’s good books, agencies turn to specialist lawyers to provide copy clearance advice.
 They also seek advice in relation to contracts with their big-brand clients and the celebrities who appear in their clients’ commercials.
-This is a fresh and exciting area of legal practice, and a clutch of firms have specialist lawyers keen to keep this very British industry safely at the vanguard of corporate creativity.
+This is an exciting area of legal practice, that involves non-contentious matters such as IP, licensing, production, financing and rights planning.
+A clutch of firms have specialist lawyers keen to keep the British industry safely at the vanguard of corporate creativity.